immich-app/immich/README.md

 ## Android

-#### Download latest `apk` in release tab and run on your phone.
+#### Download the latest `apk` in the release tab and run on your phone.
 You can follow this guide on how to do that

 - [Run APK on Android](https://www.lifewire.com/install-apk-on-android-4177185)